jvrsolis/download-microservice/README.md

 - Specifying all parameters
 - Destination path must be relative.
+- ext-fileinfo extension must be installed and included in php.ini

 Additionally when specifying the download size and the chunk size please provide the units